9999years/coolgirldoc/README.md

   hint, etc.)
 - Development tools to parse/introspect on docs; in particular, a language server to highlight, provide hover information, and preview docs would be super useful.
+  - This wedges with my desire for a good markdown language server; things like autoformatting, link completion, list renumbering, etc. would be really nice

 [katex]: https://katex.org/
 [rst-admonitions]: https://docutils.sourceforge.io/docs/ref/rst/directives.html#admonitions